AsgerSommer/asgersommer.github.io/about-me.md

 ## Plan for World Domination

 1. Start this blog
-2. Create this page
+2. Commence massive propaganda campaign under the guise of "blogging"
-3. Commence massive propaganda campaign under the guise of "blogging"
+3. Find a cure for procrastination
 4. Announce the release of the P.M.D.'s.
 5. ...
 6. Profit!